escapechen/FriedasBirdview/README.md

 - Shows connection-lost/restored notifications and a red tray icon when Frigate cannot be reached.

-## Requirements
+## Platforms and requirements

-- KDE Plasma on a current Linux distribution, under Wayland or X11.
+- **Linux:** KDE Plasma on a current Linux distribution, under Wayland or X11.
-- CMake, a C++20 compiler, Qt 6 (Core, Gui, Widgets, Network, Multimedia, WebChannel, and WebEngineWidgets), and the KF6 Wallet development package.
+  Building from source requires CMake, a C++20 compiler, Qt 6 (Core, Gui, Widgets, Network, Multimedia, WebChannel, and WebEngineWidgets), and KF6 Wallet development packages.
+- **Windows:** Windows 11 x64.
+The Setup installer includes Qt, the Microsoft C++ runtime, and OpenSSL; no developer tools are needed to run it.
 - A reachable [Frigate NVR](https://github.com/blakeblackshear/frigate) server.
-- A certificate your Linux trust store accepts, or its issuing CA certificate for the in-app custom-CA picker.
+- A certificate the operating system trusts, or its issuing CA certificate for the in-app custom-CA picker.
 FriedasBirdview deliberately keeps normal TLS validation enabled.

 On distributions that split development packages, install the Qt WebEngine and KWallet development packages, OpenSSL development files, and the NSS `certutil` tool in addition to the base Qt 6 and KF6 packages.

-## Build and install
+## Build from source on Linux

 From this repository: